 The Poison Control Center can give you the latest information on emergency treatment for poisons.
 Their telephone number is (800) 222-1222, and they are open 24 hours a day.
 In case of an emergency, you may also want to call your pediatrician, or take your child to the emergency room of the hospital.
 Never treat a child who has consumed a poisonous substance without instructions from a poison center or a doctor.

 Families should look into their child care options well before they arrive here in Ithaca and at Cornell, as spaces fill up quickly.
-Cornell Work/Life Consultant, Eileen McCoy Whang in Human Resources is available to assist Cornell students, faculty and staff with child, elder and self-care concerns.
-For more information call (607) 255-1917 or email firstname.lastname@example.org.
+Check out the Cornell Work/Life web page for resources.

 The Child Development Council of Tompkins County provides an information and referral service for child care throughout Tompkins County.
 It matches parents' needs with more than 50 child care and development programs and more than 170 family day care providers.